 In 2022, CPI established and funded an organization called Personnel Policy Operations, which claimed to provide legal defense for Meadows and other conservatives who are subjected to what it described as a “Leftist purge.”

 Cleta Mitchell is a prominent, conservative legal activist who was a key advisor to President Trump during his attempts to overturn the 2020 election.
 Described by her former colleagues as “fringe of the fringe,” Mitchell has played a major role in driving far-right ideas and tactics into the mainstream conservative movement.
 She has successfully popularized voter fraud conspiracy theories within right-wing circles.
-Since the 2020 election, she has devoted much of her energy to undermining election administration through the Conservative Partnership Institute’s Election Integrity Project.
+Since the 2020 election, she has devoted much of her energy to undermining election administration through the Election Integrity Network, a group launched by the Conservative Partnership Institute that later split off as a separate organization in 2022.

 Mitchell is known for her legal activism around election laws and unfounded claims of rampant voter fraud.
 She participated in Trump’s infamous phone call with Georgia Secretary of State Brad Raffensperger on January 2, 2021, where Trump demanded that Raffensperger “find” enough votes for him to win the state.
 Mitchell believes that Trump’s disproven allegations of voter fraud were never properly addressed by the courts.
 The House January 6th Committee subpoenaed Mitchell for her role in the insurrection, as did a Fulton County, Georgia special grand jury investigating potential criminal interference in the election.
 Mitchell has worked to defy the House Committee’s subpoena, represented by a law firm that receives payments from a Trump PAC.